-Children as young as 5 years old are less likely to help a person in need when other children are present and available to help, according to new research published in Psychological Science, a journal of the Association for Psychological Science.
+Children as young as 5 years old are less likely to help a person in need when other children are present and available to help, according to research published in Psychological Science, a journal of the Association for Psychological Science.

 “The children in our study helped at very high levels only when responsibility was clearly attributable to them,” explains psychological scientist and lead researcher Maria Plötner of the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
 “These findings suggest that children at this age take responsibility into account when deciding whether to help.”